Suffolk Treasurer urges city council to eliminate vehicle license fee, change personal property tax deadline

 “Having grown up in a farming family, I have a unique understanding of and appreciation and respect for this way of life,” Williams said in the memorandum.
 “However, as Suffolk has changed, so too must its government in order to best serve its diverse citizenry.”

 The vehicle license fee brings in less than $3 million per year.
-It was established in 2006 to eliminate the city decal, but Williams wrote it’s time to revisit it.
+It was established in 2006 to eliminate the city decal, but Williams wrote it’s time to revisit it, calling it an “administrative burden on city government.”

-“While there is certainly a cost to enacting such tax relief and eliminating the Vehicle License Fee, I would remind you of the considerable budget surpluses totaling tens of millions of dollars that the City of Suffolk has had in recent years,” he said.
+“While there is certainly a cost to enacting such tax relief and eliminating the Vehicle License Fee, I would remind you of the considerable budget surpluses totaling tens of millions of dollars that the City of Suffolk has had in recent years,” he wrote to the city council.

 In addition to those changes, Williams also asked for personal property tax relief on automobiles for the elderly and disabled, which is allowable under Virginia state code.
 Suffolk already has a real estate tax relief program for the elderly and disabled in place, but Williams would like that to extend to automobiles as well.